MelonKony/millmint/content/utopia/vekllei/society/government.md

 ### Ministry of the Commonwealth
 {{<boxtag pink>}}COSMOCOM{{</boxtag>}}

-The *Ministry of the Commonwealth* (COSMOCOM) is the organ through which the Interior Government communicates and cooperates with the Commonwealth Crown.
+The *Ministry of the Commonwealth* (COSMOCOM) is the organ through which the Interior Government communicates and cooperates with the Commonwealth Administration and its Secretariats.
 Its primary responsibility is cooperation between member states and standardisation, and publishes reports and manuals towards this goal.
 It is also the primary ministry through which the parliaments and secretariats of the Commonwealth communicate with the Interior Government.
 COSMOCOM is also responsible for ensuring changes made to the Floral Constitution are implemented domestically.

 {{<section>}}
 #### Accreditation Directorate